 Sedentary Lifestyle issues

 Three-quarters of people in the world today lead sedentary lifestyles.
 Physical inactivity is the fourth leading risk factor for global mortality and is responsible for more annual deaths than smoking.
-Sitting for long periods doubles the risk of cardiovascular deseases, diabetes, and obesity, and increase the risks for colon cancer, breast cancer, high blood pressure, osteoporosis, lipid disorders, depression, and anxiety.
+Sitting for long periods doubles the risk of cardiovascular deseases, diabetes, and obesity, and increases the risks for colon cancer, breast cancer, high blood pressure, osteoporosis, lipid disorders, depression, and anxiety.
 These chronic deseases are, for the most part, entirely preventable.
 (World Health Organisation)

 Gaming addiction has already been classified as mental health condition/disorder by WHO since 2018 (World Health Organization)